chromaui/chromatic-docs/src/content/account/billing.md

 2. **Premium plans:** Review and testing will not be interrupted.
 Any additional snapshots beyond the included amount will be billed at the end of the month.

 For information on the number of snapshots included in each plan and the cost of extra snapshots, please refer to the [pricing page](https://www.chromatic.com/pricing).
+You can also set [usage alerts](billing#usage-alerts) to notify a designated email address when you hit a certain number of snapshots.

 Alternatively, you may consider upgrading to an enterprise plan for more snapshots.
 Contact us via in-app chat or <a href="mailto:support@chromatic.com?Subject=Custom%20plan">email</a> to learn more.